-$$y = x_1 b_1 + x_2 b_2 + \dots + x_n b_n + e$$
+$$y = x_1 b_1 + x_2 b_2 + ... + x_n b_n + e$$

 Here the variable y is a respondent's rating of a company (or product or service) on "overall satisfaction."
 The x variables are that same respondent's ratings of the same company on other variables that we believe may be important in determining how satisfied that customer is with that company.
 (In many contexts, we include an "intercept," which is an estimate of y if all the independent variables had values of zero.
-That can be accommodated in this formula by letting one of the x's have constant values of unity (1), though the HB-Reg software provides a simple checkbox that includes an intercept in the computation.)
+That can be accommodated in this formula by letting one of the x's have constant values of unity.)
 The symbol "e" on the right side of the equation stands for "error," and represents our inability to predict y with complete accuracy by adding up weighted sums of the x's.
 If the respondent has rated several companies, we have several values of y, several corresponding sets of x's, and several corresponding values of e.